nudataviz/project-fall25-lifeflight/proposal.md

 FlightPath Optimizer

 # Story
-We are prototyping a sophisticated predictive analytics platform that will empower LifeFlight to strategically **forecast emergency medical demand** over a 5-10 year horizon and model **optimal resource allocation scenarios** (such as new base locations) to save more lives and ensure equitable service coverage.
+We are prototyping a sophisticated predictive analytics platform that will empower LifeFlight to strategically **forecast emergency medical demand** over a 5–10 year horizon and model **optimal resource allocation scenarios** (such as new base locations) to save more lives and ensure equitable service coverage.
+The platform will integrate key external data, including **population projections, historical and forecasted weather data**, and **age demographics**, to enhance the precision of demand forecasts and resource optimization.

 # Stakeholder
 Dan Koloski (Initial Contact), LifeFlight Staff (Eventual Users)